se3150/f24-practice-exam-cacutler/README.md

 Configure a continuous integration workflow that automates test runners for the two test suites above using GitHub Actions.

 Create a single workflow that includes one job for each of the two test runners.

+When finished, demonstrate your exam progress to the instructor via the GitHub Actions web interface.
+Show the test runner output for each of the two jobs.